Marie Bashir: Other roles and honours

-In May–June 2010, the New South Wales Government experienced a series of resignations: Karyn Paluzzano over expenses abuse, David Campbell over a personal scandal, Ian Macdonald over expenses abuse and Graham West's retirement.
+In May and June 2010, the New South Wales Government experienced a series of resignations: Karyn Paluzzano over expenses abuse, David Campbell over a personal scandal, Ian Macdonald over expenses abuse, and the retirement of Graham West.
 These were widely seen as highlighting the NSW Government's inability to govern effectively and in response to this there were various calls for Bashir to take action as governor and dismiss the government.
 She played down these calls in a radio interview on 10 June, saying that:

-"The only way that they [the NSW Government] can disappear, so to speak, is if there's a vote of no confidence...
-Elections do come round from time to time so it's back in the hands of the people."
+The only way that they [the NSW Government] can disappear, so to speak, is if there's a vote of no confidence...
+Elections do come round from time to time so it's back in the hands of the people.

-In late 2010, Mosman Municipal Council decided to name the new sports centre in Rawson Park for Bashir in recognition of her service to both New South Wales and the Mosman community.
-She officially opened the "Marie Bashir Mosman Sports Centre" on 10 December 2010 with the Mayor, Anne Connon.
-On 14 September 2011, Liberal Premier Barry O'Farrell announced that he had recommended to the Queen that Bashir's term be extended for another two years to 2014, which had been accepted: "Over the past 10 years the Governor's caring nature, her genuine interest in local communities and her extraordinary work rate have endeared her to people everywhere...Because of her diverse background, career and interests, Professor Bashir has given a historic and important post a contemporary relevance and resonance."

-Bashir taking part in the 2013 Anzac Day parade in Sydney.